BioDataFuse/biohackarvix-2024/paper/paper.md

 # Comparative study of schema extractor tools

 ## Selection of schema extract tools
-A number of data schema extractors exists.
+A number of data schema extractors exist.
 In this biohackathon, we looked at three such extraction tools: VoID-generator, RDF-Config, and sheXer **(Figure 1)**.

-* [VoID-generator](https://github.com/JervenBolleman/void-generator): The tool enables the generation of [Vocabulary of Interlinked Datasets (VoID)](https://www.w3.org/TR/void/) files from an RDF turtle file.
+* [VoID-generator](https://github.com/JervenBolleman/void-generator): The tool enables the generation of [Vocabulary of Interlinked Datasets (VoID)](https://www.w3.org/TR/void/) files from an RDF turtle file or a SPARQL endpoint.
 VoID is a metadata expression language for RDF graphs and allows for efficiently describing the distribution of data elements and their links in an RDF graph.
 Hence, by generating such VoID files, the VoID-generator tool enabled making the data and metadata around the graphs discoverable and interoperable.

-* [RDF-Config](https://github.com/dbcls/rdf-config): It is a tool to visualize the RDF data structure in human-readable format based on high quality manual curation of underlying data models.
-This tool enabled making a structured representation of the underlying graph, thus allowing for RDF data management across resource.
+* [RDF-Config](https://github.com/dbcls/rdf-config): It is a tool to visualize the RDF data structure in a human-readable format based on high quality manual curation of underlying data models.
+This tool enables making a structured representation of the underlying graph, thus allowing for RDF data management across resources.

 * [sheXer](https://github.com/DaniFdezAlvarez/shexer): It is a library to automatic extract of [shape expressions (ShEx)](https://shex.io/) or [Shapes Constraint Language (SHACL)](https://www.w3.org/TR/shacl/) for an RDF graph.
-ShEx is a schema language, while SHACL is W3C standard for describing an RDF graph.
-SheXer as a tool enables quality assurance of the underlying graph by checking compliance with pre-defined set of rules and constraints.
+ShEx is a schema language, while SHACL is a W3C standard for describing an RDF graph.
+SheXer as a tool enables quality assurance of the underlying graph by checking compliance with a pre-defined set of rules and constraints.

 ![Data model overview](../images/Dataschemas-biohack24.png)
 <center>

-**Figure 1: Understanding the utility of different.** Here we focused on VoID-generator, RDF-Config, and sheXer with their conversion from the RDF resource directly into a data model.
-Additionally, we found a tool to convert the VoID file to RDF-Config compliant files for data modelling.
+**Figure 1: Understanding the utility of different.** Here we focused on VoID-generator, RDF-Config, and sheXer with their conversion directly from the RDF resource into a data model.
+Additionally, we used a tool to convert the VoID file to RDF-Config compliant files for data modeling.

 </center>